ibm-cloud-docs/Cloudant/offerings/bluemix.md

 {{site.data.keyword.cloudant_short_notm}} is accessed by using an HTTPS API.
 Where the API endpoint requires it, the user is authenticated for every HTTPS request {{site.data.keyword.cloudant_short_notm}} receives.
 During provisioning, the available authentication methods include `Use both legacy credentials and IAM` or `Use only IAM`.
 For more information, see the [IAM guide](/docs/Cloudant?topic=cloudant-ibm-cloud-identity-and-access-management-iam-#ibm-cloud-identity-and-access-management-iam-) or the legacy [Authentication API document](/docs/Cloudant?topic=cloudant-authentication#authentication).

-After you provision an {{site.data.keyword.cloudant_short_notm}} instance, the connection URL and IAM authorization details can be found when generating new credentials in the Service Credentials tab of the {{site.data.keyword.cloud_notm}} dashboard.
+After you provision an {{site.data.keyword.cloudant_short_notm}} instance, the connection URL and IAM authorization details can be found when you generate new credentials in the Service Credentials tab of the {{site.data.keyword.cloud_notm}} dashboard.
 If you chose this option during provisioning, the {{site.data.keyword.cloudant_short_notm}} legacy username and password is also included.

 The {{site.data.keyword.cloudant_short_notm}} team recommends you use IAM access controls for authentication whenever possible.
 If you're using {{site.data.keyword.cloudant_short_notm}} legacy authentication, we recommended you use [API keys](/docs/Cloudant?topic=cloudant-authorization#api-keys){: new_window} rather than account-level credentials for programmatic access and replication jobs.
 {: important}